LetMeGoogleIt4You/ARCH/readme.md

 ARCH is still under development, so bugs and changes can occur.
 This tool mainly focues on ISR and ASR routers should work on most IOS-XE devices.

-If you want to do some development, testing or your own one thing free to do so.
+If you want to do some development, testing on your own feel free to do so.
 also, there are some notebooks for easy troubleshooting in the [Dev folder](https://github.com/LetMeGoogleIt4You/ARCH/blob/master/Dev/readme.md)